WWJD? If you read the Gospels, apparently not much that would please the Family Research Council.

 The truth of it is, we’re extremely parochial about the “Biblical” sins by which we’re determined to be aggrieved.

 My suspicion is that “love the sinner/hate the sin” language operates practically as a convenient mechanism by which one can appear morally superior to those whose sins most offend one’s particular sensibilities—all for the purposes of public consumption.

 But the specificity with which we apply “love the sinner/hate the sin” bothers me.
-I guess my question would be: Have you actually talked to the family of someone who’s been “loved” to death by all this concern for the particular sin of being LGBTQ?
+I guess my question would be: Have you actually talked to someone who’s been “loved” to death by all this concern for the particular sin of being LGBTQ?
 Young people are killing themselves from this kind of “love.”

 Yeah, Jesus is a lousy example if what you care about are the sins that vex much of popular Christianity.
-In fact, not only didn’t Jesus make it his mission to fish about for people to be offended by, he sought out the people that most of the rest of polite society saw as offensive, and then proceeded to go to the bar with them.2
+In fact, not only didn’t Jesus make it his mission to fish about for people to be offended by, he sought out the people that most of the rest of polite society saw as offensive, and then proceeded to go to the bar with them.

 So, Jesus is exactly the wrong guy to appeal to as the inspiration for a 21st century version of the personal morality police.